masoncfrancis/masons-guides/amtrak/README.md

 ## What is this, anyway?

-This GitHub Repository contains my personal tips doing the stuff in the title for the first time.
+This GitHub Repository contains my personal tips for doing the stuff in the title for the first time.
 I made it bc I've given advice for this enough times that I decided to type it up.
 It's not intended to be a comprehensive guide.
 I'm probably not the most qualified person to give you advice on this stuff, and I don't pretend to be an expert either.
 Also, some of these tips reflect my personal preferences, just so you know.
 You'll probably have different ones than me.
 Anyway, I'm